Hard Skills Needed to Succeed at SDR Management

 Advice for SDRs who want to grow into a sales management role

-Ask a new SDR about their career path, and most will tell you they want to move into a management position.
+Ask a new SDR about their career path, and most will tell you they want to move into a management position or explore remote career opportunities.
 Becoming an SDR Manager may be a common next step but it’s not the only way to grow within an organization.
 You could also move into RevOps, marketing, or become an AE.

 If you’re interested in a sales management role, the best thing you can do is to start thinking beyond hitting your numbers.
 Ask yourself what you can do to help your team–start thinking like a leader, instead of just another rep.